YunoHost-Apps/prosody_ynh/README.md

 -->
 ⚠️ This is a fork (work in progress) of the official Prosody app to install on Yunohost 12 and aiming at providing the best XMPP support possible!

-This app is in Beta maturity (reported to work by several people, though few manual operations are needed and some functionalities are still missing).
+This app is in Beta maturity (reported to work by several people, though few manual operations might be needed and some functionalities are still missing).

 🚀 Target is to provide at least:
   * A/V calls (https://github.com/YunoHost/issues/issues/1607)